-- 16.03 Overtime payment shall be made in the first paycheck after the conclusion of the 28-day cycle for shift employees. - 16.04 The parties recognize that the employees covered by this agreement are essential to the successful operations of County facilities and services during a declared emergency.
-As such, the parties agree that as a condition of these employees' employment with Indian River County, they must be available and able to report to work and perform assigned duties as directed by management during a declared emergency.
+County, they must be available and able to report to work and perform assigned duties as directed by management during a declared emergency.
 The failure to report to work and/or perform assigned duties as directed by management during a declared emergency will be cause for termination of employment with Indian River County.
-The Emergency Services Director Fire Chief or his designee may allow exceptions to this requirement for extraordinary circumstances at his discretion.
+The Emergency Services Director or his designee may allow exceptions to this requirement for extraordinary circumstances at his discretion.

 - 16.05 The County shall indemnify, exonerate, and save harmless the Union from any claims and/or judgments against the Employer and/or Union based upon the application of the FLSA 207(k) exemption.
 The Employer shall give written notice to the Union by registered mail addressed to the President of the local of any claim, action, suit, or proceeding brought by an employee, person, firm, or corporation against the Employer based in whole or in part based upon the application of the FLSA 207(k) exemption.
-The County shall defend the said claim, action, suit, or proceeding against the County or against the Union at its own cost and without expense to the Union. - 16.056 Non-shift employees assigned to a 37 1⁄2 hour workweek may, with the approval of the Emergency Services Director Fire Chief or designee, flex their time within a workweek so long as the flex is completed in the same workweek and does not cause or result in overtime. - 16.076 In year 2, 2021, The County will eliminate basic yard care from the contract.
-Department personnel will remain responsible for hedge trimming and basic sprinkler maintenance, but not yard/lawn maintenance.
+The County shall defend the said claim, action, suit, or proceeding against the County or against the Union at its own cost and without expense to the Union. - 16.06 Non-shift employees assigned to a 37 1⁄2 hour workweek may, with the approval of the Emergency Services Director or designee, flex their time within a workweek so long as the flex is completed in the same workweek and does not cause or result in overtime. - 16.07 In year 2, 2021, The County will eliminate basic yard care from the contract.
+Department personnel will remain responsible for hedge trimming and basic sprinkler maintenance.

-ARTICLE 17 STAFFING
+STAFFING

 - 17.01 The Employer will maintain what it determines to be a safe and effective number of personnel at each station and sub-station during each shift.
 The Employer agrees with the Union that having three firefighters on an engine would be preferable to having two firefighters on an engine.
 The Employer will consider this fact when setting staffing levels.
-The Employer also agrees that no station will be reduced to under what it determines to be minimum staffing for more than four (4) hours per shift with the exception of approved in house, on duty education and training. - 17.02 The County may will allow eight seven (7 8) employees off on approved leave per shift.
-Approved leave shall be defined as Annual Leave. , PT day (if any), or Kelly days.
+The Employer also agrees that no station will be reduced to under what it determines to be minimum staffing for more than four (4) hours per shift with the exception of approved in house, on duty education and training. - 17.02 The County may allow eight (8) employees off on approved leave per shift.
+Approved leave shall be defined as Annual Leave, PT day (if any), or Kelly days.
 Up to two of the eight employees granted leave may be on Kelly days per shift.
 Kelly days shall be selected first.
-The County will allow two (2) on-shift employees per Bureau (Training and Prevention) off per day.
-Any additional employee leave may be granted only with special approval of the Emergency Services Director Fire Chief.
-All leave shall be requested and scheduled via the County's electronic scheduling software. - 17.03 The County shall implement an electronic scheduling software. - 17.04 Effective October 1, 2022, a PT day will no longer be provided, except for single role paramedics who shall receive six (6) PT shifts per fiscal year, to be used in the same manner as annual leave.
-PT days taken shall not count as time worked for purposes of overtime.
+Any additional employee leave may be granted only with special approval of the Emergency Services Director.